-Ahead of Fatal AV Crash, Former Uber Backup Drivers Worried About Safety
+Former Uber Backup Driver: 'We Saw This Coming'

 Depending on the day, some vehicles still pick up passengers.
 But Uber has switched much of its autonomous fleet to simply driving in an effort to orient operators towards “accumulating miles and gathering data to help the system become more reliable,” according to a New York Times article based on leaked company documents.
 As of September 2017, the autonomous fleet had driven one million miles across its test cities.
 By December 2017, it celebrated two million miles, and “added its next million at an even faster clip, according to company documents,” the Times reported.

 Uber’s self-driving technology had already been struggling before the fatal crash in Tempe, according to several published reports.
-Just two days before the crash, an internal performance report about Uber’s driverless testing in Arizona showed that some vehicles were having trouble going more than a mile without an operator taking over the wheel or braking, as Buzzfeed’s Priya Anand first reported.
-During the week of March 5, cars traveled an average of 0.67 miles on one loop in Tempe without human intervention, and an average of 2 miles without a “bad experience,” which is the company’s term for an incident “in which a car brakes too hard, jerks forcefully, or behaves in a way that might startle passengers,” Anand wrote.
+An internal performance report about Uber’s driverless testing in Arizona showed that some vehicles were having trouble going more than a mile without an operator taking over the wheel or braking, as Buzzfeed’s Priya Anand reported.
+During the week of March 5, 2017, cars traveled an average of 0.67 miles on one loop in Tempe without human intervention, and an average of 2 miles without a “bad experience,” which is the company’s term for an incident “in which a car brakes too hard, jerks forcefully, or behaves in a way that might startle passengers,” Anand wrote.*

 However, both former operators with whom CityLab spoke said that Vasquez, who has not been charged, appears to bear a lot of the blame for the crash.
 Dashboard camera footage shows that Vasquez is looking away from the road and into her lap, where her hands also appear to be.
 The assumption is that, like so many other distracted drivers out there, Vasquez was looking at her mobile device instead of the road.

-Note: *CORRECTION: A previous version of this article stated that Buzzfeed first reported this information.
-In fact, Johana Bhuiyan of Recode did.
-The report also reflected data from March 2017, not March 2018.